Netflix shares dip as Wall Street braces for quarterly report

-Options activity implied traders expect a move of at least 9 percent up or down in Netflix by Friday, according to Thomson Reuters data.

-Netflix has surged 35 percent since its previous quarterly report on Jan.
-22, making it one of Wall Street’s best performers as the S&P 500 has slipped into correction territory and investors worry a nine-year bull market may be ending.

-Netflix’s March-quarter report after the bell on Monday will be the first from the so-called FANG stocks, which also includes Facebook Inc (FB.O), Google parent Alphabet Inc (GOOGL.O) and Amazon.com Inc (AMZN.O), that have powered the market higher in recent years.
+Netflix’s March-quarter report after the bell on Monday will be the first from the so-called FANG stocks, which also includes Facebook Inc, Google parent Alphabet Inc and Amazon.com Inc, that have powered the market higher in recent years.

 Investors will track how Netflix shares react in extended trade for clues about the market’s willingness to push valuations higher.